 That’s a salvation that is not easy, lazy or cheaply obtained with our vain words and lengthy prayers (Matt.
 6:7; 7:21.)

-That which we obtain cheaply, we esteem lightly.
+That which we obtain too cheaply, we esteem too lightly.
 A gift freely given, a gift unwrapped and unused, is a worthless gift, regardless of the cost.
-Teachings unused, and unapplied, are exactly the same - useless.
+Teachings by a supposed master, if unused and unapplied to our own lives, are exactly the same - useless.

 Jesus never said that salvation would come without cost.
-He never said it would require no effort, or that it cannot or must not be earned.
+He never said it would require no effort, or that it cannot or must not be "earned."
 In fact, he said just the opposite.
+Repeatedly.

 His parables, including this one about the costs involved in building a tower, all point to a costly faith – a faith that requires us to give all we have to serving God by loving and serving both Him and our fellow human beings.